dart-lang/site-www/src/_guides/language/language-tour.md

 <aside class="alert alert-info" markdown="1">
   **Note:**
-  It is inferred that `halogens` has the type `Set<String>`.
+  Dart infers that `halogens` has the type `Set<String>`.
 If you try to add the wrong type of value to the set, the analyzer or runtime raises an error.
   For more information, read about